GhostCat12/pinterest-data-pipeline854/README.md

 </div>

-## 🛠 The Pipeline Build
+## 🛠 The pipeline build

-#### Details of steps taken can be found in the `project_log.ipynb`file.
+#### The pipeline can be sectioned into Pinterest emulations, batch processing and stream processing.
+Details of steps taken can be found in the `project_log.ipynb`file.

 ### 1. Setting up project environment
-    - Setup a conda enviroment and install required libraires
+    - Setup a conda enviroment and install required libraries

 ### 2. Exploring the Pinterest emulation data.
 As shown under the [Data](#-data-1) section.